All posts

 gloves fixing the soil of a plant

-While not essential, wearing gloves can protect your hands from prickly or spiky succulent varieties, especially when handling cuttings with delicate root systems.
+While not essential, wearing garden gloves can protect your hands from prickly or spiky succulent varieties, especially when handling cuttings with delicate root systems.
 Some succulents have thorns or spines that can cause skin irritation, so wearing gloves can provide added protection during the handling and planting process.

 Planting Process